Chen-Abudi/ChimeMate/README.md

 ## 🤝🏽 Contributing

-We welcome contributions are welcome from developers of all experience levels!
+We welcome contributions from developers of all experience levels!
 Please read our [**CONTRIBUTING.md**](CONTRIBUTING.md) guide to get started.

 ---